Read this story in Arabic.

 Egyptian groups point to U.S. websites, including YouTube, that have scenes from the film.
 Some anti-Muslim blogs also have flagged the movie.

-In a series of disjointed scenes, filmmakers depict Prophet Mohammed as a child molester, womanizer and ruthless killer.
+In a series of disjointed scenes, the film depicts Prophet Mohammed as a child molester, womanizer and ruthless killer.

 The movie was made by Sam Bacile, an Israeli-American real-estate developer, according to the Wall Street Journal.